HMS Porcupine (1807): Western Mediterranean

 On 23 June a French vessel exited Civitavechia and tried to elude Porcupine.
 However, Porcupine succeeded in running her ashore between two towers, each armed with two cannons.
 Lieutenant Price took in the boats and succeeded in destroying her, without suffering any casualties and despite heavy fire from the towers.
 The vessel was from Ischia and was sailing with a cargo of wine.

-Two days later, Porcupine was off the island of Monte Christo when a daylight she encountered a French schooner.
+Two days later, Porcupine was off the island of Montecristo when a daylight she encountered a French schooner.
 After an 11-hour chase, Porcupine succeeded in capturing her about four leagues south of Bastia.
 The French crew abandoned their vessel and escaped before Porcupine could take possession of her.
 She was Nouvelle Enterprise, three weeks old, pierced for 14 guns but only mounting six.
 She was 24 hours out of Leghorn and was carrying bale goods for Scala Nova in Turkey.

 However, on 9 July Duncan spotted an enemy merchant vessel, and her escorts, two gunboats, each armed with a 24-pounder gun, all sailing along the coast.
 Porcupine was becalmed off Monte Circello, Romania so Duncan sent in her boats.
 After rowing eight hours in the heat, the boats succeeded in driving the merchant vessel on shore and the gunboats to take shelter under the guns of two shore batteries at Port d'Anzo (Anzio).
 Three more French vessels arrived and succeeded in getting into the harbour.
 One of the vessels was a large polacca of six guns, and she anchored a little further out than the other vessels.
 That evening Duncan sent in the boats again to cut her out.
 The polacca, which had a crew of some 20-30 men, was expecting an attack and had tied her to the beach.
 French soldiers were on the beach, and the polacca was within close range of the batteries, a tower, and the gunboats.
 Still, the British succeeded in capturing her and getting her out to sea, though it took them about an hour and twenty minutes to do so.
 The polacca had been sailing from Hieres Bay to Naples with a cargo of salt.
 In the attack, the British suffered eight men wounded, including Lieutenant Price, who was severely injured in his head and leg.
 He received a promotion to commander for this and earlier achievements in some 30 boat actions.
 In 1847 the Admiralty issued the Naval General Service Medal with clasp "10 July Boat Service 1808" to all surviving claimants from the action.